pandulapeter/beagle/README.md

 BeagleLogger.log(…)
 ```

 The messages list will be merged with the ones logged using the regular Beagle.log() function (unless they are filtered by their tags).
+You can also use BeagleLogger.clearLogs() if you cannot access Beagle.clearLogs().

 ### Intercepting network events
 I'm in the middle of moving this functionality into a separate dependency, similar to how the Logger above works.
 Coming soon…